bluelotus03/axe-hacks-2022/content/faq/_index.md

 {{</ faq >}}

 {{< faq "Will events be in-person or virtual?" >}}
 Students may choose to meet in-person for watch parties, working on projects, and attend events together.
 However, all of our events and judging will be conducted virtually.
+In-person meetups and activities are limited to UNC Charlotte students in an effort to stay safe with COVID protocols.
 {{</ faq >}}

 {{< faq "Can I volunteer?" >}}